DIAGNijmegen/git-novice/_episodes/05-history.md

 {: .bash}

 ~~~
-We will need to manufacture our own oxygen
+We will need more labeled data
 ~~~
 {: .output}